 During the past few months Ecommerce has been providing a lot of small businesses the only opportunity to survive and serve their customers when their regular distribution channels were not available anymore.

 It should not only be out of necessity during the pandemic that Ecommerce be seriously considered by any business not selling online yet.
 It’s an excellent business tool that provides the unique opportunity to reach customers that were unreachable before.
 Especially for brands providing niche products.
-The possibility to serve customers looking for exactly these kinds of products, wherever they are in the world, opens up a lot of opportunity.
+The possibility to serve customers looking for exactly these kinds of products, wherever they are in the world, opens up a lot of opportunities.

 Sustainable Ecommerce – A Contradiction in Itself?

 The negative impact of Ecommerce on the environment quickly becomes apparent the more one thinks about the logistics of sending small packages right to each individual customer’s front door.
 Ensuring the items arrive intact after a lengthy journey requires packaging, at times with multiple layers.
-Shipping to each customer adds CO2 and then there’s returns, having to get shipped all the way back to where they came from.
+Shipping to each customer adds CO2 and then there are returns, having to get shipped all the way back to where they came from.

 To understand how brands can make a change towards more sustainable Ecommerce we have to first look the hard truths in the eye.